FluBBaOfWard/WSCpuTest/README.md

 ## How do the undefined flags / opcodes work?

-If there is a division exception the input (AL, AX/AW) is not modified.
 The flags marked as Undefined in the manual are always modified by the instructions, the flags are never kept as they were before the instruction.
 Most undefined opcodes are just 1 byte NOPs, the FPO1 (0xD8 - 0xDF) opcodes are 2 bytes NOPs.